emlun/factorio-blueprint-aligner/README.md

 All shortcuts have hotkeys, which can be changed in the control settings.

-In addition, while holding a blueprint with absolute alignment you can use
-<kbd>Shift + WASD</kbd> to move the absolute offset.
-These key bindings can also be changed in the control settings.

 The mod will by default print interaction feedback to the console to guide new users.
 This can be turned off in the mod settings.